Knysna Travel Guide

 The Oyster Catcher, on the Knysna waterfront, is a great spot for holiday sundowners and Crab's Creek, on the other side of the lagoon, is another favourite with a range of draught beer on tap and a laid-back atmosphere.
 For late night entertainment, Club Tryst is Knysna's hotspot, boasting a cocktail lounge, sports bar, pool tables, dancing and live music.
 More late-night fun can be had at Chilli Groove, and venues Al's and Tin Roof host regular live music

 Knysna's location on the lagoon, near to forests, the sea and the mountains, means that there are a range of holiday activities on offer, from paddling to hiking, mountain biking and horseriding.
 The Heads Adventure Centre specialises in a variety of activities including abseiling and scuba diving.
+A really fun way to experience Knysna is to hire a house boat for a few days and sleep on the water.

 In the peak summer holiday season, Knysna gets very crowded and accommodation is difficult to find.
 The national highway N2 passes through the centre of town and traffic jams are common.